akio-tomiya/LatticeQCD.jl/README.md

 ![LatticeQCD.jl](logo.png)

 This code enabales you to perform lattice QCD calculations!
-Native Julia code for Lattice QCD.
+A native Julia code for Lattice QCD.

 - [What is lattice QCD?
 (PDG)](https://pdg.lbl.gov/2019/reviews/rpp2018-rev-lattice-qcd.pdf) : Lattice regulated quantum chromo-dynamics used in high energy physics.